Girl Meets Fire

 What side dishes go well with asopao?

-A nice slice of Puerto Rican and butter or tostones, avocado slices, or a simple green salad are excellent options.
+A nice slice of Puerto Rican bread and butter or tostones, avocado slices, or a simple green salad are excellent options.

 Two bowls served with asopao de pollo.
 A red Dutch oven filled with chicken in a stew-like broth with vegetables and rice sits in the background.

-More Puerto Rican Recipes
+More Traditional Puerto Rican Classics

 I'd love to hear from you!
 Did you try this recipe?
 Leave a review and rating below.
 Let's connect on Instagram, and don't forget to join my weekly email list for fresh new recipes.